Sargueil-CiTCoM/ipasuite/README.md

-# Ipanemap suite
+# IPANEMAP suite

-Ipanemap suite workflow intend to provide automation in the data treatment of SHAPE Capillary Electrophorese.
+IPANEMAP suite workflow intend to provide automation in the data treatment of SHAPE Capillary Electrophorese.

 It relies on :